- Download our Moving to Germany Guide (PDF)

 Germans may seem unfriendly and unemotional at first.
 But this is often because they respect each other's privacy.
 Similarly, being loud or angry in public is seen as a sign of weakness.

-Expats should be careful about complimenting people and do so sparingly – too many can come across as false and embarrass a person rather than compliment them.
+Expats should be careful about complimenting people and do so sparingly – too many can come across as false and embarrass a person rather than flatter them.

 While they are generally polite, Germans tend to communicate directly.
 This type of honesty may cause offence in other cultures, but it's appreciated and expected here.
-Furthermore, locals enjoy their personal space and avoid touching people while speaking unless they're family or close friends.
+Locals also enjoy their personal space and avoid touching people while speaking unless they're family or close friends.
 It's best to keep an arm’s length of space when talking to acquaintances.